 Light the Way to Your Haunted House

 From gentle glimmers to a sinister shine, lights reveal the true colors of your Halloween display once the sun goes down.
 They can illuminate the path to your front door for trick or treaters or spotlight the scariest sights on your lawn.
-Add features like a color-changing willow tree that can be set to light up purple or orange to complement the rest of your decor.
+Add features like stacked lighted jack-o'-lanterns with sinister smiles to make your porch a spooky portal to Halloween treats.

 Whether you need witches or Halloween lights, cauldrons or skeletons, we have them all.
 Shopping for the best Halloween decorations?
 The Home Depot delivers online orders when and where you need them.
 Plus, if you need to rent a ladder to install your decor, we can help with that, too.